Arrival

 Down Time

 For those among us who, a couple of weeks in, were having our doubts about this whole RMC thing, getting a break from the seemingly “all work and no play” routine was certainly a welcome distraction.
 Whether it was a relaxed hallway night with Big Mac’s or pizzas did not really matter.
 It was more about camaraderie and sharing of experiences, especially finding out most of the guys were having similar thoughts and concerns.
 Turns out one of the more popular topics was actually “Lies my recruiter told me!”.
-Almost everyone had a story about that, like one recruiter saying “Oh my gosh, yes you will have no problem switching to Pilot when you get there.
+Almost everyone had a story about that, like one recruiter saying “Oh my gosh, yes you will have no problem switching to Pilot once you get there.
 We have a couple of openings in Infantry, so we are just going to put you down for that in the meantime”.

 Being allowed a night off also showed them that their seniors were human after all.
 Mind you those seniors still had a method to their madness like when Bucky and Erdman of 6 Sqn decided to hold “fun” things like the recruit pit stuffing contest.
 The guys from R Flight are all smiles below, before the pit’s owner, Guy Killaby, suddenly realizes “Oh wait, darn, I am going to have to make my pit from scratch and iron everything again!”